Budapest, Hungary

 What makes this phenomenon particularly compelling is the contradiction embedded within it.

 The controversy surrounding the Museum of the Second World War in Gdańsk illustrates this tension clearly.
-Originally conceived as an international museum of wartime suffering, it later became the focus of political pressure to foreground specifically Polish historical experience.
+It was originally conceived as an international museum of wartime suffering.
+It later became the focus of political pressure to foreground specifically Polish historical experience.
+Budapest’s Liget project reflects a similar dynamic.
+International architectural prestige—Sou Fujimoto, among others—is mobilized in the service of institutions celebrating national cultural identity.

 Openness and nationalism coexist, but not without friction.